cpappas18/cheatsheet/career and personal development.md

 <details>
   <summary> Running between January and April </summary>

-* [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world (no like, actually) AI project under a mandator (a company, a PhD student, etc.) **Runs Jan-Mar, :watch:**
+* [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world AI projects. **Runs Jan-Mar, :watch:**

  </details>

 <details>
   <summary> Running between May and August </summary>

+* [InternHacks](https://internhacks.com/) is a cross between an internship and a hackathon sponsored by major tech companies. **Runs May-Jul, :watch:**
 * [AI4Good Lab](https://www.ai4goodlab.com/) is a 7-week women-only introduction to machine learning and artificial intelligence program concluding in a 3-week team project that lets you make valuable connections and is an excellent springboard into the world of ML/AI. **Runs May-June, :watch:**
-* [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world (no like, actually) AI project under a mandator (a company, a PhD student, etc.) **Runs Jun-Aug, :watch:**
+* [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world AI projects. **Runs Jun-Aug, :watch:**
 * [URx Talent Development Program](https://onereq.com/urx/talent-development-program/) is a series of workshops designed to help you start your career in tech. **Runs Jun-Aug, :books:**
 * [IVADO's Problem Solving Workshop](http://crm.umontreal.ca/probindustrielsEn2021/) is a 4-day workshop to solve real-world problems for large corporations. **Runs Aug 23-27th 2021, :watch:**